Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 #### 2.2.2.
 Custom Types

-The following components' usage will be introduced more specifically in the future.
+Rust also supports algebraic types. `struct` can be used as a `multiple type`, `enum` can be used as a `sum type`.

 **Struct**

 Like C programming language, Rust has a `struct` type that user can define a custom data.
 While rust's struct is more expansive than C struct, it enables users to use flexible and memory-safe custom data.

 ```rust
 struct Person{